Karelia Suite: Completions of the original complete score

 Most of the music was reconstructed in 1965 by Kalevi Kuosa, from the original parts that had survived.
 The parts that hadn't survived were those of the violas, cellos, and double basses.
 Based on Kuosa's transcription, the Finnish composers Kalevi Aho and Jouni Kaipainen have individually reconstructed the complete music to Karelia Music.
 A recording of Kalevi Aho's completion was released in 1997 in a recording with the Lahti Symphony Orchestra conducted by Osmo Vänskä, and Jouni Kaipainen's completion was recorded for a 1998 release with the Tampere Philharmonic Orchestra, conducted by Tuomas Ollila.

-In popular culture

-The suite was one of the 17 classical compositions used to create the title track of the 1981 Hooked on Classics project.

-In the UK, the Intermezzo was used as the theme tune for the Associated-Rediffusion and Thames TV show This Week.
-It was also used in the "Piranha Brothers" sketch on Monty Python's Flying Circus.

-A speeded-up version of the first Intermezzo is used by the Chilean TV station Televisión Nacional de Chile to introduce its sports broadcasts.